brunjlar/neural/README.markdown

 ## Examples

-At the moment, three [examples](examples) are included:
+At the moment, four [examples](examples) are included:

+- [sin](examples/sin) models the regression problem of approximating the sine function on the interval [0,2 pi].

-- [sqrt](examples/sqrt) models the regression problem of approximating the square root function on the interval [0,4].
+- [sqrt](examples/sqrt) models the similar regression problem of approximating the square root function on the interval [0,4].

 - [iris](examples/iris) solves the famous [Iris Flower](https://en.wikipedia.org/wiki/Iris_flower_data_set) classification problem.